petarov/CraftyMouseFace/README.md

 ## Demos

-Demos are located in [Demos](https://github.com/petarov/CraftyMouseFace/tree/master/demos) folder.
-There are two demos:
+Demos are located in the [demos](https://github.com/petarov/CraftyMouseFace/tree/master/demos) folder.
+There are currently two demos:
-  * Move sprite around the screen and shoot.
-Sprite animation is facing mouse position.
+  * Demo1: Move sprite around the screen and shoot.
+Sprite faces mouse cursor position when moving.
-  * Move sprite around the screen and shoot.
-Rotate sprite to face mouse position.
+  * Demo2: Move sprite around the screen and shoot.
+Sprite rotates when mouse cursor position changes.

-Second demos is using a handy component called [CraftyEntityBoxOverlays](https://github.com/towbi/CraftyEntityBoxOverlays) to display entity collision and rotation boxes.
+Demo2 is using a handy component called [CraftyEntityBoxOverlays](https://github.com/towbi/CraftyEntityBoxOverlays) to display entity collision and rotation boxes.

 ## Sample